-The RapidRestore[®] option shall be enabled via the RapidRestore[®] set point and requires the optional module.
+The RapidRestore® option is be enabled via the RapidRestore® set point on the Unit Configuration screen and requires the optional module.
 Doing so will require the following to be true:

-- RapidRestore® module is present at address 22 - DI1 on the RapidRestore® module has a signal
+- · RapidRestore® module is present at address 22 - DI1 on the RapidRestore® module has a signal

-If the DI1 input loses the signal or the RapidRestore[®] module is no longer communicating, then the option will be disabled in the chiller.
+If the DI1 input loses the signal or the RapidRestore® module is no longer communicating, then the option will be disabled in the chiller.